vitringr/vault/_Study.md

 Current is made up of moving charges.
 The number of charges entering a current split must equal the number of charges leaving, so the current entering equals the current leaving.

+---

+A charge must have the same amount of energy after completing a lap of the circuit - the voltage gained from the battery must equal the total voltage lost to bulbs.

+Since a charge must gain and lose the same amount of energy after completing the circuit, that means for a simple circuit the voltage of the battery is equal to the sum of bulb voltages.

+---

+The brightness of a bulb depends on both current and voltage.

+Current determines the number of charges passing through a bulb.
+Voltage determines how much energy the bulb gets from each charge.

+The power output of a bulb depends on the product of current and voltage, and is measured in watts (W).

+`Voltage * Current = Power`

+`10V * 2A = 20W`

+Current gets spread between paths.
+Voltage does not.

+---

+The resistance of a bulb is the ratio of voltage to current, and is measured in ohms.